cubicYYY/NodeIoT/README.md

 A simple IoT platform.
 Main goals:
 + Collect data received from sensors, tracking environment states of a lab/site
-+ Publish the correct state of a device via API (where the device polls) to control it
++ Publish the correct state of a device(sensor) via API (where the device polls) to control it

 ## Installation
 - Server(Host)